 We sent State Farm a written request to give me certain insurance information required by Florida Statute 627.4137.

 State Farm insured the other driver.
-Eventually, without filing a lawsuit, State Farm offered the $100,000 bodily injury liability (BIL) limits.
+I got State Farm to offer the $100,000 bodily injury liability (BIL) limits.
+And this was without a lawsuit in this car accident case.

 Here is the $100,000 settlement check.